microeinhundert/radonis/packages/radonis/README.md

 ## The Manifest

 The manifest is where Radonis stores all its data, like props of a component or translation messages.
 This manifest is also accessible client-side, which makes client-side hydration possible.
 By default, Radonis limits the client manifest to only include data required for client-side hydration.
-However if your specific use case requires having the same manifest on both the client and the server, set `client.limitManifest` to `false` in the Radonis config.
+However, if your specific use case requires having the same manifest on both the client and the server, set `client.limitManifest` to `false` in the Radonis config.

 ### Extending the manifest